JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 GeoParquet.write(fn, df, (:geometry,))
 ````

-Finally, if there's no Julia-native package which saves in that format (`.gpkg`, `.gml`, etc), you can use [`GeoDataFrames`](https://github.com/evetion/GeoDataFrames.jl) to save your data.
+Finally, if there's no Julia-native package that can wirte data to your desired format (e.g. `.gpkg`, `.gml`, etc), you can use [`GeoDataFrames`](https://github.com/evetion/GeoDataFrames.jl).
-This package uses the [GDAL](https://gdal.org/) library, which is the industry standard, via [ArchGDAL.jl](https://github.com/yeesian/ArchGDAL.jl).
+This package uses the [GDAL](https://gdal.org/) library under the hood which supports writing to nearly all geospatial formats.

 ````@example creating_geometry
 import GeoDataFrames